Thórsmörk – The fabled valley

 And they are to be taken seriously.

-Thórsmörk rivers are dangerous! – Extremely heavy rain and water melting from the glaciers.
+Thórsmörk rivers are dangerous – Extremely heavy rain and water melting from the glaciers.
 The rivers water levels are very high and extremely dangerous to drive through, even with bigger jeeps.
 Do not try to cross!

-No hiking conditions on Fimmvörduháls! – No hiking conditions on the Fimmvörduháls trail due to extreme winds, heavy rain / snow and cold temperature.
+No hiking conditions on Fimmvörduháls – No hiking conditions on the Fimmvörduháls trail due to extreme winds, heavy rain / snow and cold temperature.

 Follow Wilderness Coffee & Natural High on Facebook and Instagram for more stories.